Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ The embarrassing first version

-His rule: if your first version doesn't embarrass you, you launched too late.
+His take: if your first version doesn't embarrass you, you launched too late.

 The point isn't to ship junk.